 Cultural and political history of the Caucasus

 Russian imperial history and post-colonial studies

 Current book projects:

-The Scale of Culture.
-City, Nation, Empire and the Russian-Georgian Encounter
+The Geopoetics of Sovereignty: Enlightenment, Romanticism and the Russian-Georgian Encounter

 - The Imperial Sublime: A Russian Poetics of Empire.
 Madison: University of Wisconsin Press, 2003.

-- “World Literature as World Revolution: Velimir Khlebnikov’s Zangezi and the Utopian Geopoetics of the Russian Avant-garde,” Comintern Aesthetics.
+- “World Literature as World Revolution: Velimir Khlebnikov’s Zangezi and the Utopian Geopoetics of the Russian Avant-garde.
+Comintern Aesthetics.
 Eds.
-Amelia Glaser and Steven Lee (Toronto University Press)
+Amelia Glaser and Steven Lee.
+Toronto: Toronto University Press, 2020: 31-80.

 - “K voprosu o poèticheskikh istochnikakh gruzinskogo tosta.”
 Rossiia Gruziia.
 Posle imperii.
 Sbornik statei.
 Eds.
 M. Lekke and E. Ckheidze.
-Moscow: Novoe literaturnoe obozrenie, 163-183.
+(Moscow: Novoe literaturnoe obozrenie: 2018) 163-183.